 Kotelnikov’s one-man wrecking spree continued with the bust out of Joakim Andersson.
-The action folded to the Russian in the small blind and he utilised his big stack with an all-in bet.
+The action folded to the Russian in the small blind and he utilized his big stack with an all-in bet.
 Andersson called off his last 16 big blinds with Ac-9d and was shown Qs-Jc.
 Kotelnikov flopped a queen and turned another to send the tournament heads-up.

 Heads-up started with Kotelnikov holding a better than two-to-one chip lead over British pro Guite.
 Guite enjoyed the better of the early confrontations and claimed the lead for himself.
-Both player began playing looser before a big hand swung the contest in Kotelnikov’s favor.
+Both players began playing looser before a big hand swung the contest in Kotelnikov’s favor.

 The Russian’s As-Kh prevailed against the dominated Ah-Jd.

 A huge bluff with king-high on a board featuring two aces saw Kotelnikov surge into a commanding lead.

 The final hand took place during the 350,000/700,00087,500a level.
 It was a hand that highlighted the Russian’s ability to run hotter than the sun.
 Guite opened to 1,400,000 with Jd-4s and was called by Kotelnikov holding 6s-3c.
 The 5c-4d-Jh flop gifted Guite two pair and his opponent an open-ended straight draw.
 Kotelnikov check-called a 2,100,000 bet.